Q. What is DUOBRII Lotion?

 Q. How long can I use DUOBRII Lotion?

-A: Unlike using steroids alone, you can use DUOBRII Lotion until your skin is clear.
-Stop using DUOBRII Lotion when your skin becomes clear or if you experience side effects.
+A: Unlike using potent-to-superpotent steroids alone, you can use DUOBRII Lotion once daily, only until your psoriasis is under control.
+Stop using when your skin becomes clear or if you experience side effects.

 Once clear, you may stay that way for up to 3 months after using DUOBRII Lotion.